 Buying in bulk is a great way to save money for large families.
 It is also a good way for you to save money on your dog’s raw diet.
 By buying in bulk, you can plan further into the future.

 Do the work to portion out meal-sized proportions, wrap them up properly, and label them with the date.
 Then, stick them in the freezer, and take them out as needed to thaw, one meal at a time.
 It will save you money and time.

-Check-Up With Your Vet
+3. Check in With Your Vet

 Finally, take your dog to check-ups with your vet.
 If you need reassurance regarding how the raw diet is going, speaking to your vet is the best way to get this.
 They can tell you if you need to supplement your dog’s diet with anything else or if you are doing a great job.